ibm-cloud-docs/Cloudant/api/design_documents.md

 ### The `options.partitioned` field

-This field sets whether the created indexes will be a partitioned or global index.
+This field sets whether the created index is a partitioned or global index.

-The values of this field are as follows:
+This field includes the following values:

 Value  | Description           | Notes
 ---------|---------------------|------------
-`true` | Create the index as partitioned.   | Can only be used in a partitioned database.
+`true` | Create the index as partitioned.   | Can be used only in a partitioned database.
 `false`    | Create the index as global.  | Can be used in any database.

 The default follows the `partitioned` setting for the database: